liushuyu6666/BACKEND.Saturn/README.md

    - find the user info
    - update and save

-#### shop:
+#### ShopController:
 1. createShop: token, shop
    - verify token to confirm that the role=owner
-   - (frontend) get the username and fill in the owner automatically
+   - since username is added from the frontend, in the backend it need to be convert into _id.
-   - check if username is in the ownersList, if not, add it automatically
+   - check if login's _id is in the ownersList, if not, add it automatically
 2. retrieveShop: token, shopId
-   - verify token to confirm that the role=owner
-   - get the username
-   - get the shop information
+   - check token, if role = customer or admin, no permission need
+   - check token, if role = owner, only could check its own shop
+   - ownersId need to be convert to ownersName
 3. listShop: token,
-   - verify token to confirm that the role=owner
-   - get the username
-   - get the shopsList
+   - check token, if role = customer or admin, no permission need
+   - check token, if role = owner, only could check its own shop
+   - ownersId need to be convert to ownersName
 4. updateShop: token, shopId
    - verify token to confirm that the role=owner
    - get the username
    - modification, even the owner can be changed
+   - notice: if delete all owners, the shop can't be modified, so from the front end, this action need to be restricted
 5. deleteShop: token, shopId
    - verify token to confirm that the role=owner
    - get the username
    - delete

-#### dishes:
+#### DishController:
 1. createDish: token, shopId, dish
    - verify token to confirm that the role=owner
-   - get the username and shopId
+   - verify the authorization of the owner under this shop
    - create it
 2. retrieveDish: token, shopId, dishId
-   - verify token to confirm that the role=owner
-   - get the username, shopId and dishId
-   - retrieve it
+   - if role=owner authorization is needed, if role = customer or admin, needn't to check
 3. listDish: token, shopId
    - verify token to confirm that the role=owner
    - get the username and shopId